huggingface/knockknock/README.md

 The library is designed to be used in a seamless way, with minimal code modification: you only need to add a decorator on top your main function call.
 The return value (if there is one) is also reported in the notification.

-There are currently *seven* ways to setup notifications:
+There are currently *eight* ways to setup notifications:

 | Platform | External Contributors |
 |:---:|:---:|